AalyTokombaev/taco-laget/Deliverables/ObligatoriskOppgave3.md

 * Lyd
 * Main menu

-## Bugs i kravene
+## Bugs
+* Render runs whenever the mouse moves on the scress, so it checks everytime the mousepointer is moving.

-## Testing: Manuelle og automatiske
+## Testing: Manual and automatic
-* Anders lager

-## Ulikhet i commits
+* We have really focused on created more tests, both manual and automatic.

+## Difference in commiting
 * Since we have different areas of the project we are responsible for, there is a difference in commits.
 * Tore and Alex have a lot more commits than the rest as they are responsible for committing the best solutions for everything.

-## Document how to run the game on all operative systems from git to playing for newbs
+## How to run the game on Windows, Mac and Linux OS.
 Running the game on
 * Windows:
-  1. Go to our project on git and clone the project to your computer
+  1. Go to our project-page on git: https://github.com/OlderNed/taco-laget, and clone the project to your computer
   2. Go to taco-laget/Robo Rally/src/main/inf112.RoboRally.app/Main
   3. Right click on Main and press "Run Main.main()"
   4. You will now see a game-board for our game